Extracoporeal Pulse Activation Therapy (EPAT)

 Cost Of EPAT Treatment

 Alternatively, ESWT (extracorporeal shock wave treatment) treatment uses sound waves to treat the injured condition.
-As the application technique is slightly different, for ESWT the patient’s foot will be anesthetized.
+As the application technique is slightly different, the patient’s foot will be anesthetized for this procedure.
 Oftentimes, one treatment will resolve the condition.

 The Weil Foot & Ankle Institute will work with you and your insurance to determine if this procedure is covered.